calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 My commentary
 > I wanted to do a meaningful job.
-> When I started teaching; I had passion and energy, but it was wild passion and energy, I did not really have the skills or focus to back up what I wanted to do.
+> When I started teaching, I had passion and energy, but it was wild passion and energy, I did not really have the skills or focus to back up what I wanted to do.
 > I wanted to stand on desks and use humour in my lessons.
 > I felt conflict between my ideals as a teacher and the other staff.
 > Could I do this profession?